 Training under the principle of “No Pain, No Gain” is counterproductive and will do more harm than good.
 Since the 1990s, many have stopped saying that people need to do hard, painful workouts to get the best results, which is just not true!
 In fact, you should think about how good it is for your body to learn how to train smarter, not necessarily harder, and with less pain.
-Sad to say, even trained professionals in many countries still follow the common practice of training harder but not smarter.
+Sad to say, even trained professionals in many countries still follow the widespread practice of training harder but not smarter.
 This has a negative mental and physical impact on many young athletes, both elite and general clients.
 It is not sustainable.
 “I am a believer that the athletes should train smarter, not harder.”- Dr. Ryan Carey

 In the high-pressure world of competitive sports, it is important for athletes to know how much they can push themselves to be their best.
 It is also important for athletes to know when to stop and recover from injuries.
+We will discuss in detail regarding overreaching and periodizing concepts in an upcoming blog.

-Are your children safe?
+Are your junior athletes safe?

 Many of the student athletes who play sports at school are between the ages of 9 and 18.
 After completing their studies, only a few will continue sports as a profession.
-During this important time of growing up, from childhood to adolescence, kids need consistent parental support and good supervision in sports and other physical activities to avoid injuries and do better in sports.
+During this valuable time of growing up, from childhood to adolescence, kids need consistent parental support and good supervision in sports and other physical activities to avoid injuries and do better in sports.

 How many of your kids are playing a single sport?
 Parents and athletic coaches often make the common mistake of over-focusing on a certain (sports-specific) muscle group.